-million in 1945 to 4.2 million in 1961 and then fell back to 3.1 million in 1974.
+A striking feature of post war U.S. society has been the baby boom of the late 1940s and the 1950s and the subsequent falling off of the birth rate in the 1960s.
+The number of births in the United States rose from 2.5 million in 1945 to 4.2 million in 1961 and then fell back to 3.1 million in 1974.
 This birth pattern implies large changes in the percentage of prime age (25-54) people in the working age (16+) population.
-In 1952, this percentage was 57.9, whereas by 1977, it had fallen to 49.5.
-After 1980, the percentage of prime-aged workers rose sharply as the baby boomers began to pass the age of 25.
+In 1952 this percentage was 57.9, whereas by 1977 it had fallen to 49.5.
+After 1980 the percentage of prime aged workers rose sharply as the baby boomers began to pass the age of 25.

 It may be that the changing age distribution affects aggregate relationships, like between aggregate consumption and aggregate income.
-To test for this, age-distribution variables have been added as explanatory variables to some of the household equations in the US model.3 The age-distribution data are from the US Census Bureau's monthly population estimates.
+To test for this, age distribution variables have been added as explanatory variables to some of the household equations in the US model.5 The age distribution data are from the U.S. Census Bureau, monthly population estimates.
 Population estimates are available monthly for ages 0 through 100+, from which quarterly estimates were calculated.
-Fifty-five age groups are considered here: ages 16, 17, ..., 69, and 70+.
-From these data, 55 p{jl} variables (j = 1, ..., 58) were calculated, where p{jl} is the fraction of people in age group j in the total population 16+ in period t.
-The 55 variables sum to one for a given t.
+Eighty-five age groups can be considered: ages $16, 17, \ldots, 100+$.
+From these data, $85 \ p{jt}$ variables $(j=1,\ldots,85)$ can be calculated, where p{jt} is the fraction of people in age group j in the total population 16+ in period t.
+The 85 variables sum to one for a given t.

-The p{jt} variables can be used to test whether the constant term in an aggregate equation differs by age.
-Add the 55 variables, constrain the coefficients of the variables to sum to zero, and estimate the equation (54 extra estimates).
+The p{jt} variables could in principle be used to test whether the constant term in an aggregate equation differs by age.
+Add the 85 variables, constrain the coefficients of the variables to sum to zero, and estimate the equation (84 extra estimates).
 If the aggregate relationship differs by age, the coefficient estimates of the p{jt} variables should be significant.

-Estimating 54 extra coefficients is not sensible, and some constraints have to be imposed on the coefficients.
-For the subsequent estimation, the population 16+ was divided into four groups (16-25, 26-55, 56-65, and 66+), and it was assumed that the coefficients are the same within each group.
+Estimating 84 extra coefficients, however, is not sensible, and some constraints have to be imposed on the coefficients.
+For the estimation below the population 16+ was divided into four groups (16-25, 26-55, 56-65, and 66+), and it was assumed that the coefficients are the same within each group.
 Given the constraint that the coefficients sum to zero, this leaves three unconstrained coefficients to estimate.
 Let P1625 denote the percent of the 16+ population aged 16-25, and similarly for P2655, P5665, and P66+.
 Let γ_0 denote the coefficient of P1625 in the estimated equation, γ_1 the coefficient of P2655, γ_2 the coefficient of P5665, and γ_3 the coefficient of P66+, where $\gamma_0 + \gamma_1 + \gamma_2 + \gamma_3 = 0$.
 The summation constraint can be imposed by entering three variables in the estimated equation: